24 Jan The Best Landmine Exercises You Should Know About

 The landmine has got to be one of the most underutilized, but highly effective pieces of equipment for adding a challenge and variation into your core movements (push, pull, hip hinge, etc).
 Even if you don’t have a landmine available, you can use a corner of your gym (please use towels so you don’t scuff up the walls).
+This foundational exercise is great for building strength, stability, and motor control in a variety of different ways!
 Here is a list of our top five favorite landmine exercises.

 I’m performing the landmine meadow row in the mini-squat position for added core/torso work (anti-rotation) – one of the many benefits of performing landmine exercises.
 You can also perform this exercise in a split stance position.
 Try to lift the weight only with your back – don’t use momentum to lift the weight!